minjay/NeedMat/README.md

 ## Main Functions (in the folder named core)
 1. `A = get_A(B, j_min, j_max, theta, phi, n_dist)`
 Compute the design matrix A, where A is an N-by-M matrix, N is the number of observations, and M is the number of spherical needlets. `(theta, phi)` gives the locations of these observations, and the spherical needlets are from frequency level `j_min` to `j_max` (inclusively).
-For fast computation, this function first evaluate the spherical needlets at a very fine grid and then interpolate the values to the query points.
+For fast computation, this function first evaluates the spherical needlets at a very fine grid and then interpolates the values to the query points.
 2. `Nside = get_Nside(B, j)`
 Compute `Nside`.
 3. `j_max = get_j_max(B, l_max)`